Designed for the lowest possible emissions

 More possibilities for energy saving with double propeller

-"Once you go for two propellers, you get new opportunities to operate the vessel in ways you do not have on vessels with only one.
+Once you go for two propellers, you get new opportunities to operate the vessel in ways you do not have on ships with only one.
 By calculation, two propellers use less energy together than one propeller to achieve the same towing power.
 Also, one of the propellers can be loaded more than the other to steer the vessel.
-Generally, fishing vessels get a large added resistance when compensating for wind, waves and currents with large rudder angles.
-By being able to deliver part of the steering power with the propellers, the power requirement will be further reduced.
-Additionally, the ship is equipped with rudder nozzles instead of the usual rudder behind the propeller.
-During the model test at Sintef in Trondheim, it was demonstrated that the rudder nozzles were significantly more efficient than ordinary rudders.
-With this solution, the trawler will be very efficient when trawling also in challenging weather and during manoeuvring", says Erwin Jager, sales manager fisheries at Ulstein Design & Solutions.
+Generally, fishing vessels get a significant added resistance when compensating for wind, waves and currents with large rudder angles.
+The power requirement will be further reduced by delivering part of the steering power with the propellers.

 A solution that can reduce emissions in the fishing fleet

 "Both for an anchor handler and a trawler, great demands are placed on towing power.
-We have looked at how reference vessels in the fishing fleet are used, and for most of the time, they are used for trawling, while only a relatively small part of the time is related to sailing, and then usually at relatively low speed.
+We have looked at how reference vessels in the fishing fleet are used, and most of the time, they are used for trawling, while only a relatively small part of the time is related to sailing, and then usually at a relatively low speed.
 In consultation with the shipowner, a conscious choice was made to prioritise the properties during trawling and optimise the hull for minimum resistance at moderate speed", says Sollid.

-"Energy savings have been considered throughout the project and these solutions combined will contribute to a significant potential for reductions in fuel consumption and emissions in the fishing fleet."
+"Energy savings have been considered throughout the project, and these solutions combined will contribute to a significant potential for reductions in fuel consumption and emissions in the fishing fleet."

 Holistic design development